Your employee feedback might be just the thing your customers want

-Brands like Rogers Communications, New York Life Insurance and Alliance Healthcare are already using it to identify and prioritize employee insights and CX improvements.
+Brands like AT&T, New York Life Insurance and Alliance Healthcare are already using it to identify and prioritize employee insights and CX improvements.

 It not only gives employees a way to provide feedback, but also play an active role in telling the team back at HQ what matters most.
-People can upvote, downvote and comment ideas to have their say too.
+People can upvote and comment on ideas and stay up-to-date with notifications.

 Back at HQ, you can see trending themes and organize the feedback with tags and categories to keep track of it all.

 And because it’s on the Experience Management Platform™ you can follow the best suggestions all the way through the development process, with action-planning tools that make sure their insights drive real action.

 New research: The current state of customer experience within seven major industries